Rails API Logger

 Database Transactions Caveats

 If you log your outbound requests inside of parent app transactions, your logs will not be persisted if the transaction is rolled-back.
-You can circumvent that by opening another database connection to the same (or another database if you're into that stuff) when logging.
+Use a separate database to prevent this.

 Log Inbound Requests